Gudrun Kugler: Socio-political stance

 Kugler wants registrars in Vienna to be able to refuse the establishment of registered partnerships with reference to their Christian faith.
-She is a supporter of the American officer Kim Davis, who refused to issue marriage certificates to homosexual couples due to her Christian faith.
-Davis temporarily had to go to jail for this.
+She is a supporter of the American officer Kim Davis, who refused to issue marriage certificates to homosexual couples because of her Christian faith and so was temporarily jailed.
 For Kugler, Davis is a prime example of modern-day Christian persecution.
-Kugler further argues that the authentication of same-sex marriage would consequently lead to marriage among siblings.
+Kugler further argues that the authentication of same-sex marriage could consequently lead to marriage among siblings.

 Awards

-Kugler received the Leopold Kunschak Prize for her dissertation, and the prize of the foundation "Ja zum Leben" (German: "'yes' to life") for her work in Brussels.
+Kugler received the Leopold Kunschak Prize for her dissertation, and the prize of the "Ja zum Leben" Foundation (German: "Yes to life") for her work in Brussels.

 In 2018, Kugler received the "Thomas More Award" by the International Catholic Legislators Network.

 Private life

-Gudrun Kugler is married to Martin Kugler, historian, head of Kairos Consulting, and former spokesperson of the Austrian branch of the conservative Catholic association Opus Dei, which he, however, left before they marriedage, and has four children.
+Gudrun Kugler is married to Martin Kugler, a historian, head of Kairos Consulting, and former spokesperson of the Austrian branch of the conservative Catholic association Opus Dei, which he left before they married.
+They have four children.